contentauth/c2pa-rs/V2_API_NOTES.md

 If there is no parent ingredient defined, and the source has a manifest store, the sdk will generate a parent ingredient from the parent.

+### Remote URLs and embedding
+The default operation of c2pa signing is to embed a c2pa manifest store into an asset.
+We also return the c2pa manifest store so that it can be written to a sidecar or uploaded to a remote service.
+- The API supports embedding a a remote url reference into the asset.
+- The remote URL is stored in different ways depending on the asset, but is often stored in XMP data.
+- The remote URL must be added to the asset before signing so that it can be hashed along with the asset.
+- Not all file formats support embedding remote URLs or embedding manifests stores.
+- If you embed a manifest or a remote URL, a new asset will be created with the new data embedded.
+- If you don't embed, then the original asset is unmodified and there is no need to write one out.
+- The remote url can be set with builder.remote_url.
+- If embedding is not needed, set the builder.no_embed flag to true.

 ## Testing
 We need a more comprehensive set of tests for the rust codebase.